-These die-sets are compatible with either ERMA or PALADIN coaxial crimping tools.
+These die-sets are compatible with either PALADIN or ERMA coaxial crimping tools.
 Many dies may be suitable for more than one cable group.

 Note: Although Telegartner (TG) and Amphenol BNC HD connectors are completely compatible with various Canford and Belden cables, the die-sets used for standard BNC connectors for the same cable group are unsuitable.
 Telegartner and Amphenol BNC HD connectors MUST be assembled with the crimp die-sets shown below.

-Note: Specific tools are stocked for Canare and Neutrik BNC HD connectors, and these are shown with the connectors concerned.
+Note: Specific tools are stocked for Canare, COAX and Neutrik BNC HD connectors, and these are shown with the connectors concerned.